Watts-Lab/task-mapping/tasks/Arithmetic problem 1.md

 # Summary
 The participants in this task are to imagine that you are apart of a five man team.
 You and your teammates operate one of five machines, and each man spends most of the time operating on their preferred machine.
-When each man runs on their preferred machine, the total time spent on each product is 16 minutes.
+When each man runs the machine he most prefers, the total time spent on each product is 16 minutes.
 The goal of this task is to find a more efficient way to complete the operation on one product by assigning each worker to a machine.

 # References
 Main paper: http://collections.uakron.edu/digital/collection/p15960coll1/id/21257/